Developers-RCCS/codejam-by-cse/README.md

-# Yuhasa - History Tutor Chatbot
+# Histronaut - History Tutor Chatbot

 This project implements a Retrieval-Augmented Generation (RAG) chatbot focused on answering questions about a Grade 11 History textbook.
 It uses Google's Gemini AI for language understanding and generation, and FAISS for efficient information retrieval from the textbook content.
 The project intentionally uses minimal dependencies (Flask, FAISS, Gemini, PyPDF) for simplicity, speed, and maintainability.